mille-s/Mod-D2T/conllu-en_INLG23/README.md

 These are the files that we generated for the INLG'23 paper, with the first version of the pipeline.
+FORGe_colab_v2 can be found in the [M-FleNS repo](https://github.com/mille-s/M-FleNS_NLG-Pipeline/tree/main/code).

 | Language | English |
 |--------|--------|